martinjrobins/diffsol/book/src/specify/closure/sparse_problems.md

 However, this method is not foolproof, and it may fail to detect the correct sparsity pattern in some cases, particularly if values of `v` are used in control-flow statements.
 If Diffsol does not detect the correct sparsity pattern, you can manually specify the jacobian.
-To do this, you need to use a custom struct that implements the `OdeEquations` trait, This is described in more detail in the ["Custom Problem Structs"](./custom_problem_structs.md) section.
+To do this, you need to use a custom struct that implements the `OdeEquations` trait, This is described in more detail in the ["OdeEquations trait"](../trait/ode_equations_trait.md) section.